Oculus-VR/homebrew-repo/meta-xr-simulator.md

 ## Develop OpenXR app using Godot

-You can use Godot 4.3 or a later release develop OpenXR apps with Meta XR Simulator on an Apple Silicon Mac.
+You can use Godot 4.3 or a later release to develop OpenXR apps with Meta XR Simulator on an Apple Silicon Mac.

 Here are the brief steps: